dataforseo/TypeScriptClient/docs/interfaces/IUserProfileInfo.md

 > `optional` **url**: `string`

-URL to the reviewer’s profile
+URL of the video

 #### Defined in

-main.ts:185051
+main.ts:194938